I Am a Human Pokémon, Not a Pokémon Master!

 About This Novel

 Su Zhou was brought to the Pokémon world by Universiade and became a descendant of the Kingdom of Earth who inherited medieval swordsmanship.
 In this era, the swordsmanship that belongs to humans against Pokémon is being lost, but Su Zhou discovered that he seemed to have the power of different game modules.
-[RPG], [Survival Construction], [GAL], [Nurture], [Management Simulation]...
-From the terrifying physical body of fighting against divine beasts, to the excellent technology of building high-rise buildings in a day, the GAL options that pop up from time to time, the elf growth rate beyond the normal...
-It seems that as long as he wants to, there is nothing he can't do.
+[RPG], [Survival Construction], [GAL], [Development], [Simulation Management]...
+From the terrifying physical body fighting against divine beasts, to the outstanding technology of building high-rise buildings in a day, the GAL option that pops up from time to time, and the growth rate of elves that exceeds the common sense...
+It seemed like there was nothing he couldn't do if he wanted to.
 Many years later.
 Su Zhou, the only designated physical miracle, a master of famous art buildings and elf cultivation, and recognized as the strongest superpower, looked serious when being interviewed by reporters.
-"I really don't want to be a Pokémon master!"
-"For me, these are just idle games!" --- Keywords: Pokémon, farming, construction, travel, training, swordsmanship, super newbie
+"I really don't want to be a Pokémon Master!"
+"To me, these are just games!" ---- Keywords: Pokémon, farming, construction, travel, cultivation, swordsmanship, super newbie

 What Readers Think